franceslinyc/franceslinyc.github.io/projects.markdown

 permalink: /projects/
 ---

-This page contains a list of course and noncourse projects.
+This page contains a list of course and independent projects.

 #### Overview
 Topics include (from most recent to oldest):

-- temporal and spatio-temporal point processes
-- big data
+- spatial, temporal and spatio-temporal point processes - big data
 - computing and simulation
 - GLM
 - statistical/machine learning